 The continuous use of application accumulates its efficiency.
 There is daily check-in that provides the bot with the necessary information for analysis and, that in turn contributes to better healthcare advice in the future.

-According to 2017 research by Stanford School of Medicine, throughout a two week test period, mental health chatbot users reported a decrease of anxiety and depression compared to a control group.
+According to 2017 research by Stanford School of Medicine, throughout a two week test period, mental health chatbot users reported a decrease in anxiety and depression compared to a control group.

 Wysa is a kind of more ambitious spin on a mental health chatbot concept.
 Launched in 2015, Wysa is a result of a collaboration between Columbia and Cambridge universities (and also Touchkin, who did the development).